jackcooperusesvim/Data-Analysis-Portfolio/README.md

 - Go (currently learning on boot.dev)
 - Django (for living the solopreneur dream someday)
-- Stenography (10 minutes a day, and you can learn anything)
+- Stenography (10 minutes a day, and you can learn anything) On the Backburner:
+  - Backend Development with Go/Django (for living the solopreneur dream someday.
+Thanks to [boot.dev](boot.dev) btw for the great course)
 Data Analysis:
   - Tableau (Generally not a fan of no/low-code tools, but Tableau is too effective to ignore)
   - Python